msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 ## Data source

-Data allow the sources to fetch information that is defined outside of the current Terraform configuration.
+Data sources allow Terraform to fetch information that is defined outside of the current Terraform configuration.

 For example, if you have divided your infrastructure into separate projects, you can retrieve information from other Terraform projects using data sources.

-The information can be retrieved using data sources made available via providers.
+The information retrieved using data sources can be made available via providers.

 There is no requirement that the data being retrieved is managed by Terraform.